akseidel/WpfaksDuctOMatic/README.md

 ![Duct-O-Matic](Images/Duct0Matic-06.PNG)

 ###  Documentation
 -  Documenation is accomplished with popup tips.
-The popup tool tips for the most important controls and features have explain their operation or purpose.
+The popup tool tips for the most important controls and features explain their operation or purpose.
 -  Activate tool tips using the 'Turn On Tool Tips' check box.
 -  Hover over text and wait for the tool tip.